 After winning the club’s player of the season award, Cambiasso opted to move on rather than sign a new contract.
 It was a decision that he may regret as Leicester recruited a certain N’Golo Kante to replace him and remarkably won the league the following season.

 A move that is something of a touchy subject, especially if you’re of a Tottenham persuasion.
+However, nobody can argue that, on ability alone, Campbell doesn’t deserve to be on any list of the best free transfers ever.

 Campbell joined Spurs as an 18-year-old and, after signing a four-year contract, enjoyed several successful years at the club, establishing himself as one of the finest defenders in world football.